-In addition, DNCA Finance has set up a Responsible Investment control system comprising both pre-trade and post-trade controls.
+DNCA Finance has also set up a Responsible Investment control system comprising both pre-trade and post-trade controls.

-Pre-trade checks cover the minimum "Responsibility Risk" rating and the absence of a rating.
+Pre-trade controls cover the minimum "Responsibility Risk" rating and the absence of a rating.
 The only purpose of an alert on the absence of a rating is to inform the SRI team.
 Checks are archived by the CRD tool, which has its own audit trail.
-With regard to sectoral exclusions, the Risk Department monitors, via CRD, the correct application of sectoral constraints on issuer lists (see exclusion policy).
-Issuers on the "worst offenders" list are also monitored pretrade by the Risk Department.
+In the case of sector exclusions, the Risk Department uses CRD to monitor the correct application of sector constraints relating to lists of issuers (see Exclusion policy).
+Issuers on the "worst offenders" list are also monitored pre-trade by the Risk Department.